Julian-604/ALL/README.md

 Functions of Layer 7 include:

-This layer is closest to the end user
+This layer is closest to the end user<br>
 Interacts with software applications,<br> for instance web browser(Brave, Firefox, Chrome, etc) HTTP and HTTPS are layer 7 protocols https://www.silkroad.com

-identifying communication partners
+identifying communication partners<br>
 Synchronizing communication

 #### Presentation